How Libraries Can Measure the Success of Community Health Programs

 Indicators help libraries answer questions such as:

-Are participants learning something new?
+Are participants learning something useful?

 For example, a library offering a health information literacy workshop might use an indicator such as: